 Here's what to know about your risk of getting or transmitting COVID-19 after you've been vaccinated (and the reasoning behind the CDC's new guidelines).

-1. Once you are vaccinated you have virtually no risk of getting a serious case of COVID-19.
+1. Once you are vaccinated, you have virtually no risk of getting a serious case of COVID-19.

-The two vaccines currently in use in the U.S. are 100 percent effective in preventing hospitalization and death due to COVID-19.
-“Not even one person who got the vaccine [during trials] snuck through and got very sick,” says Gandhi.
+The three vaccines currently in use in the U.S. are 100 percent effective in preventing hospitalization and death due to COVID-19.
+“Not even one person who got the vaccine [during trials] snuck through and got very sick,” says Monica Gandhi, M.D., a professor and infectious disease expert at University of California, San Francisco.
 “Not even one."

-That means that if you've gone through your full vaccine schedule — waiting two weeks after your second dose to allow your body time to build protection — you are more likely to get seriously ill from the regular flu than from COVID-19.
+That means if you've gone through your full vaccine schedule — waiting two weeks after your second dose to allow your body time to build protection — you are more likely to get seriously ill from the regular flu than from COVID-19.
 “These vaccines are amazing,” Gandhi says.
 If you do get the virus, she adds, “it'll be a mild cold."

 2. Even if you're vaccinated, you may infect someone who is unvaccinated.

 This is where the waters get muddy.
 There is a chance that even if you have been vaccinated, you could be an asymptomatic carrier of the coronavirus and infect someone who is unvaccinated.